Teenage arguments with friends are a part of growing up and being human. But how do we best help our kids with teen conflict?

 All friendships change and evolve.
 We grow out of people, we take breaks from people and we have conflict with people.
 That’s okay.
 That’s normal.
 We need to talk to kids about that, otherwise, they perceive every conflict they have with their friends as an epic failure that can’t possibly be salvaged.

-Santa Maria College psychologist Jane Carmignani says, “Healthy friendships require honesty and real feelings to be talked about and offloaded.
+Psychologist Jane Carmignani says, “Healthy friendships require honesty and real feelings to be talked about and offloaded.
 Healthy friendships have conflict.
 If your friendship is going to survive the teenage years, you will fight.
 You have to fight.
 Then you have to learn how to make up.
 We have to give teens ways to solve their conflicts, but we also have to model and teach what a real friendship is like.
 It is not always easy.”

 Conflict in teen friendships